-Chickpeas germinate quickly – you’ll notice seedlings appearing in just two to three days.
+Chickpea seeds germinate quickly – you’ll notice seedlings appearing in just two to three days.
 At this point, move your trays somewhere bright and sunny and keep the soil in each module consistently damp.
 Continue growing your chickpeas on indoors until you’ve had your last spring frost.

-How to Direct Sow Chickpea Seeds:
+How to Direct-Sow Chickpea Seeds:

-How to Plant Chickpeas Outside
+How to Plant Young Chickpeas Outside

 Once your indoor-sown plants are about a month old and your last spring frost has passed, you can plant your seedlings outside.

 Prepare your growing area and then dig holes that are just slightly larger than the root ball of your seedlings.
 If you’re planting in rows, space each hole about 10cm apart, and space each row about 25cm apart.
-If your planting style is more sporadic, then aim for somewhere in the middle – giving each plant about 20cm of space all around should be sufficient.
+If your planting style is more sporadic, then aim for somewhere in the middle – giving each chickpea plant about 20cm of space all around should be sufficient.

 Water your seedlings well and then remove them from their pots.
 Place a seedling into each hole, cover the roots over with soil, and then gently firm down.
 Even though you’ve already watered your seedlings, water them again after planting.
 This helps to eliminate excess air pockets in the soil, enabling your plants to establish faster.

-How to Plant Chickpeas in a Greenhouse
+How to Plant Young Chickpeas in a Greenhouse